MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

       * Partitions are merged.
 In the resulting merged partitions, the following will be separate:
         * Partitions in different queries.
         * Partitions that don't reference other partitions (these are likely to access a data source).
-        * Partitions that reference other partitions (these are not allowed to access a data source).
+        * Partitions that reference other partitions (these should not access a data source).
+      * Special Case:
+        * The query's final output partition will not have other partitions merged into it.
 * Dynamic Phase
   * This phase depends on evaluation results, including information about data sources accessed by various partitions.
   * Trimming